isomerpages/enterprisesg-sac-old/media/news-releases/_posts/2022-06-30-SAC-Launch-of-Instrumentation-&-Monitoring-under-the-IB-scheme.md

 Interested applicants will be assessed based on ISO/IEC 17020 and respective SAC Technical Note : IM 01 – Specific Requirements for the Accreditation of Inspection Bodies for Instrumentation & Monitoring under the Inspection scheme.

-Application for accreditation is now open through the SAC Accreditation portal, SACiNet 2.0
+Application for accreditation is now open through the SAC Accreditation portal, [SACINET website](https://sacinet2.enterprisesg.gov.sg){:target="_blank"}.